-Variable Focus [varifocal] Lenses
+Variable Focus [varifocal]or All-Distance Lenses

 If you need 2 pairs of glasses, 1 for distance and 1 for reading, you can have both prescriptions in the one lens.
 One option is bifocals, but these have a line across the lens and can be restrictive when walking up or down steps.

-Varifocals do not have a line as the strength gradually increases from the top to the bottom of the lens, allowing smooth clear vision from distance through middle distance to reading.
+Varifocals do not have a line as the strength gradually changes from the top to the bottom of the lens, allowing smooth clear vision from distance through middle distance to reading.
 This means less eyestrain and less chance of tripping on steps!

 Varifocal Lenses at Bifocal Prices*